openlegend/core-rules/core/SRD.md

 -   **Tier 1 - 3:** None

-**Description:** Your powers of focus are exceptionally honed, allowing you to maintain concentration on multiple supernatural effects at once. \newline
+**Description:** Your powers of focus are exceptionally honed, allowing you to maintain concentration on multiple extraordinary effects at once. \newline

 **Effect:** When you take the *sustain a boon* minor action, you may sustain one additional boon per tier of this feat which you possess.

-## Supernatural Defense (I - V)
+## Extraordinary Defense (I - V)

 **Cost:** 2 points
 \